harshilaNEU/Neural_Networks/README.md

 1. Implement regularization algorithms in your neural network.
 2. Implement dropout algorithms in your neural network.
 3. Implement input normalization algorithm.
+4. Implement a mini batch approach.

 ## Pre-requisite :